-The comprehensive Turkish Commercial Code (TCC) No. 6102 governs every aspect of commercial enterprise, providing a modern, transparent, and European-aligned legal framework.
-The TCC emphasizes corporate governance, auditing standards, and minority shareholder protections, making it highly predictable for international capital.
-Investors typically choose between Capital Companies (such as Joint Stock Companies and Limited Liability Companies) and General Partnerships.
-However, Capital Companies are overwhelmingly preferred due to their robust liability protections, structured governance, and scalability.
+The comprehensive Turkish Commercial Code (TCC) No. 6102 governs commercial companies and provides a modern corporate framework.
+The TCC emphasizes corporate governance, transparency, and minority shareholder protections.
+Foreign investors usually choose capital companies, especially Joint Stock Companies and Limited Liability Companies, because they offer clearer liability limits, structured governance, and scalability.

-Differences Between General Partnerships and Capital Companies in Turkey
+Differences Between Non-Corporate Forms and Capital Companies in Turkey

 Furthermore, Capital Companies benefit from established regulatory precedents regarding mergers, acquisitions, and public offerings.
 General partnerships lack these sophisticated mechanisms, rendering them unsuitable for scalable business models or enterprises seeking external venture capital funding.